- Search The Registry

 - My Account

-*Black history and the War of 1812 is celebrated on this date in 1812.
+*Black history and the War of 1812 are celebrated on this date in 1812.
 This was a conflict between England and the United States.

 One difference between the War of 1812 and the Revolutionary War was that the military was segregated by the early 19th century.
 Many branches would not even allow blacks to serve.
 As the conflict quickly escalated, permitting black soldiers became necessary.
 Many blacks found service opportunities in the Navy, where fighters were needed the most in the early years of the war.
 About 15% of Navy sailors during the War of 1812 were black.
 Furthermore, the tight quarters of the ships made racial segregation impossible to enforce, and many became amicably integrated as white and black crew members worked, fought, and lived side-by-side.